creationquick/CollegeCookbook/README.md

     * User can view/edit their own profile
     * User can logout
 * Search
-    * User can search recipes by available ingredients, resources or user profile.
+    * User can search recipes by food category.
 * Detail
     * User can view/edit their own profile
     * User can view other user's posted recipes